ConnorChristie/diagnosis-colony/README.md

 * __Domain:__ Physical, psychological, etc.
 * __Skills:__ Orthopedics, nervous system, etc.

+#### Diagnosis Submission
+Many different individuals or groups may collaborate together on figuring out what the condition is and what the causes may be.
+The network would also encourage collaboration and provide positions for different specialties, such as a neurosurgeon providing biological possibilities and data scientists / machine learning algorithms to provide statistical analyses.

+__Submitters:__
+* Open the doors for anyone to contribute
+* Allow the _evaluators_ to rate contributions
+* Provide integrations into existing solutions such as WebMD or Wikipedia

 ## Workflow Overview
 ![Overview](http://drive.google.com/uc?id=1l3NBQRbCcCjN6mUJGEsA_1ronVWOQeyu)

 ## Developer Setup
+_The backend is not currently being used right now but will eventually provide as the mechanism needed to index the symptoms and allow for efficient query results._

 ### Prerequisites
 #### Install ColonyJS
 User guide to install, setup, and deploy contracts to a test network: https://joincolony.github.io/colonyjs/docs-get-started/